jfang99/Show_Hand/Show Hand/learner_log.md

 The reason is that Texas Hold'em Poker's algorithm is too complex and takes most of the time to work on the algorithm part.
 However, since I want to learn some new techniques, I don't want to spend too much time on algorithm.
 Therefore, I've switched to a similar Chinese poker game "Show Hand".
 Their rules are basically the same, but "Show Hand"'s maximum card size is 5 while "Texas Hold'em Poker" is 7.
 This little difference makes a lot of differences in the work load.
 For example, I don't need the function "get_largest_sequence" because there could only be one sequence in "Show Hand"!
 So briefly speaking, I will keep working on my previous project, but quite a bit of changes need to be made.

+2019/2/25
+I wrote the algorithm and corresponding helper functions for checking "royal flush" "straight flush" "four of a kind" "full house" "flush" "straight" "three of a kind".
+The remaining ones are "two pair" "one pair" "high card".